Do VLMs Perceive or Recall? Probing Visual Perception vs. Memory with Classic Visual Illusions: Experiments

 \textbf{Model Families.} We evaluate 15 vision-language models spanning four families, covering both the latest closed-source and open-source models.
 We report results for four main families in the paper, with additional analyses in the supplementary materials:

-\begin{itemize} \item OpenAI~\cite{openai2025gpt5} : GPT-5, GPT-5-Mini, and GPT-5-Nano. \item Anthropic~\cite{anthropic2025claude4} : Claude-Opus-4.1, Claude-Sonnet-4.5, and Claude-Haiku-4.5 \item Google~\cite{comanici2025gemini} : Gemini-2.5-Flash and -2.5-Flash-Lite. \item Qwen3-VL and Qwen2.5-VL series~\cite{yang2025qwen3} : Qwen3-VL-235B-A22B, Qwen3-VL-32B, and Qwen3-VL-8B; Qwen2.5-VL-72B, Qwen2.5-VL-32B, Qwen2.5-VL-8B, and Qwen2.5-VL-3B. \end{itemize}
+\begin{itemize} \item OpenAI~\cite{singh2025openai} : GPT-5, GPT-5-Mini, and GPT-5-Nano. \item Anthropic~\cite{anthropic2025claude4} : Claude-Opus-4.1, Claude-Sonnet-4.5, and Claude-Haiku-4.5 \item Google~\cite{comanici2025gemini} : Gemini-2.5-Flash and -2.5-Flash-Lite. \item Qwen3-VL and Qwen2.5-VL series~\cite{yang2025qwen3} : Qwen3-VL-235B-A22B, Qwen3-VL-32B, and Qwen3-VL-8B; Qwen2.5-VL-72B, Qwen2.5-VL-32B, Qwen2.5-VL-7B, and Qwen2.5-VL-3B. \end{itemize}

-For brevity, we omit the ``-Instruct" suffix for Qwen models.
 All models are accessed via APIs\footnote{We use OpenRouter (\url{https://openrouter.ai/}) for evaluation.
 For models without temperature control, we use the default settings.} to ensure uniform inference conditions.
 Each model is prompted in a unified zero-shot setting.
 We will release images, code, and generation scripts, together with prompts and scoring tools, to ensure full reproducibility and facilitate follow-up research.